CosAnca/nucleum/README.md

 ### ghPages

-You can deploy the contents your `dest` directly to a remote branch (`gh-pages` by default) with `yarn run fosterkit -- ghPages`.
+You can deploy the contents your `dest` directly to a remote branch (`gh-pages` by default) with `yarn run nucleum -- ghPages`.
 Options specified here will get passed directly to [gulp-gh-pages](https://github.com/shinnn/gulp-gh-pages#ghpagesoptions).

 ### svgSprite